Although it is mainly focused on teenage stories, it is a genre that has been gaining more and more space in the mainstream audience

 Episodes: 2 seasons | 38 episodes

-Here we follow 15-year-old Sawako Kuronuma, nicknamed by her classmates as Sadako (the character we know here in Brazil as Samara, from the horror film 'O Chamado').
+Here we follow 15-year-old Sawako Kuronuma, who has a nickname given by her classmates of Sadako (the character we know here in Brazil as Samara, from the horror movies ‘The Ring’).

-Even though she is sweet and kind, everyone is afraid of her.
-Until popular boy Kazehaya starts talking to her, and then everything changes.
-For the best.
+Although she is sweet and kind, everyone is afraid of her.
+Until the popular boy Kazehaya starts talking to her, and then everything changes.
+For the better.

 My Love Story!!
 (2015)